Seeking Accreditation with the Council on Occupational Education

 8. Host the Accreditation Team Visit

 A team of two to eight representatives of the Commission will visit the school for three to four days.
 (The size of the team and duration of the visit depend on the number of programs and campuses of the institution.)
 During this time the team will review all programs and services offered by the institution and verify that they comply with accreditation requirements.
 The team leader will submit a report to the Council indicating the team’s findings.
 The Council will send a copy of the team report to the institution.
 In advance of the accreditation visit, non-public institutions submit a $5,000.00 deposit to the Council to off-set the travel expenses of the visiting team.
 All institutions also pay, in advance, a $1,000.00 initial accreditation fee.
+(IMPORTANT: A moratorium will be placed on the acceptance of, processing, and approval of ALL substantive changes beginning 6 months prior to the scheduled dates of accreditation team visits through the date the Commission grants initial accreditation or reaffirmation of accreditation.)

 9. Prepare and Submit an Institutional Response to the Team Report